 What are the symptoms and side effects of using Adderall?

 While Adderall can be effective when taking Adderall as prescribed, misuse or prolonged use increases the likelihood of serious side effects.
 Some of these complications may be temporary, but others can cause lasting or even permanent harm.
-The risks grow higher the longer Adderall use continues, whether by taking larger doses, using it without a prescription, or combining it with other substances.
+For those experiencing these severe side effects, professional adderall addiction treatment is often the safest way to begin the healing process.

 Common side effects